 Using \er{125}, we write

 Now, we need to compute the integral of \er{126} over the unit circle.
-All poles of RHS in \er{126} that lies inside the unit ball are simple, they are smaller of the roots of polynomials $2^{n}z-\l z^2-\l$ and have the form
+All poles of RHS in \er{126} that lie inside the unit ball are simple, they are smaller than the roots of polynomials $2^{n}z-\l z^2-\l$ and have the form

 We assume that $N$ is even.
 Applying the Cauchy residue theorem to \er{126} and using identities

 we deduce that

 which with \er{004} give \er{005}.
 Formula \er{005a} follows from \er{005} directly.